-For each Review, the project leadership makes a presentation to, prepares documentation for, and receives feedback from, the Eclipse membership.
+For each Review, the project leadership makes a presentation to, and receives feedback from, the Eclipse membership.

 A Review is a fairly comprehensive process.
-Gathering the material for a Review and preparing the presentation documentation is a non-trivial effort, but the introspection offered by this exercise is useful for the Project and results are very useful for the entire Eclipse community.
+Gathering the material for a Review and preparing the presentation is a non-trivial effort, but the introspection offered by this exercise is useful for the Project and results are very useful for the entire Eclipse community.
 In addition, Reviews have a specific relationship to the requirements of the Eclipse IP Policy.